mathesar-foundation/mathesar-wiki/projects/projects/niche-research.md

 ## Problem

-Small businesses using PostgreSQL databases have specific needs, especially in how they utilize their database for operations, decision-making, and other business aspects.
-While Mathesar might be an apt solution, it's essential first to understand the market niche and its potential users to tailor the product's features accordingly.
+In order to understand the features and use cases of Mathesar, it's essential to understand our target audience.
+We have identified small businesses using PostgreSQL as a potential niche for Mathesar and would like to conduct research to understand the market and its needs better.

+We believe that small business using PostgreSQL are a good fit for Mathesar because they are already using PostgreSQL and are likely to have a need for a database tool that is easy to use and has a low barrier to entry.

 ---